tigoe/SoundExamples/docs/tone.md

 frequency = refFreq * 2<sup>((noteValue - refNote) / 12.0))</su>;

 The Arduino API includes a function called the [``pow()`` function](https://www.arduino.cc/reference/en/language/functions/math/pow/) that raises a number to a power.
-The reference frequency and reference note number can be set as constants, or as #define statements, which are like aliases for the IDE.
+The reference frequency and reference note number can be set as constants, or as #``define`` statements, which are like aliases for the IDE.
 So that formula, expressed as a line of Arduino programming code, would look like this:

 ````
   float frequency =  FREQ_A4 * pow(2, ((noteValue - NOTE_A4) / 12.0));
 ````
 ## MIDI Note Number to Pitch Conversion

-Let's write a sketch that reads the potentiometer and breaks its reading into 88 steps, playing a range of pitches from the lowest note on the piano to the highest.
+Now that you've got a formula for calculating a note's pitch, Let's write a sketch that reads the potentiometer and breaks its reading into 88 steps, playing a range of pitches from the lowest note on the piano to the highest.

 You know that the reference frequency of middle A, or A4, is 440 Hz.
 You need to decide what note value to give it.
 A piano has 88 notes, and middle A is somewhere in the middle.
 Should the lowest note be note number 0 and the highest number 87?

 Synthesizers and other electronic musical instruments use a communications protocol called the **Musical Instrument Digital Interface**, or  **MIDI**.
 MIDI can play a range of 128 pitches, and it puts the range of piano pitches in the middle, from 21 to 108.
-Since MIDI is very popular, let's do the same.
-Your piano keyboard would run from A0 at note number 21 to C8 at note number 108.
-With that range, A4 gets the note number 69.
+Since MIDI is very popular, let's use its note values.
+In the MIDI protocol,  A4 gets the note number 69, somewhere in the middle of the 0-127 range.
+The whole piano keyboard runs from A0 (note number 21) to C8 (note number 108).
 With that information, you can start the sketch.

 First, define the reference pitch and note number, and set the pin number for the speaker as a constant: